martpie/buzzshit/README.md

 # buzzshit

-Buzzshit is a small JavaScript library to replace any buzzwords in a string by something a bit more realistic.
+Buzzshit is a small JavaScript library to replace any bullshit words in a string by something a bit more realistic.

 ###  What is a bullshit word?

 > It is something that no one truly understands, not even nerds, but it still used by marketing guys to sell things nobody can do.

-Another definition would be:
+Another definition could be:

-> any word that makes no sense in a LinkedIn post.
+> Any word that makes no sense in a LinkedIn post.

 ### Usage and examples